A beginner's guide to functional methods in particle physics: Working with functional equations

 \subsubsection{Loop expansion}

 Although the equations of motion from $n$PI effective actions look deceptively similar to DSEs, there are important differences.
 In contradistinction to DSEs, the number of equations of motion is finite for $n$PI effective actions, simply because there is only a finite number of correlation functions included.
 To write down these equations, the $n$PI effective action is typically expanded in terms of nonperturbative loops, see Figs.~\ref{fig:Gamma2} and \ref{fig:3PI_3l_YM} for examples.
 This leads to expressions similar to DSEs.
-Formally, the equations of motion for $m$-point functions with $m\leq n-2$ agree with the corresponding DSEs for the $n$PI effective action in an $l$-loop truncation with $l\geq n$.
+In some cases, they even agree with them.
 Explicitly worked out examples for this include the scalar (as well as the gluon) propagator for the 4PI effective action at four-loops \cite{Carrington:2009kh}.
 Due to interacting only via three-point functions, the ghost and quark propagator equations of motion are exact for the 3PI effective action at three loops \cite{Berges:2004pu}.
 However, the equivalence between the equations of motion of the 1PI and $n$PI effective actions is only formal as there is an implicit truncation dependence via other (higher) correlation functions.

 It should be appreciated that for $n$PI effective actions vertices with more than $n$ legs are not included dynamically but their effects are encoded in the higher loops.
 Thus, using an $n$PI effective action does \textit{not} mean to truncate in the vertices as opposed to the vertex expansion and the resulting equations, despite the similarities to DSEs, can be seen as complementary to DSEs.
 As an example, consider the three-gluon vertex for which results from DSEs and the 3PI effective action truncated to three loops exist \cite{Huber:2020keu}.
 The 3PI equation of motion is a one-loop equation which captures the main features of the vertex quite well.
 The DSE, on the other hand, is a two-loop equation that leads to results that agree very well with the 3PI results.
 However, despite the similarities at the one-loop level, the two-loop contributions are important in the latter \cite{Huber:2020keu}.